Factbox: Key political risks to watch in Pakistan

 WORSENING RELATIONS WITH AMERICA

-The move to freeze $700 million in American aid, and the NATO strike came after a year of crises between the two uneasy allies.
+The NATO strike came after a year of crises between the two uneasy allies.
 Washington has long pushed for action, military or otherwise, against the Haqqani militant network, one of NATO's deadliest foes in Afghanistan and thought to largely operate from North Waziristan.

 Islamabad repeatedly said it would not do so, saying its forces were overstretched and it could not afford to provoke a general tribal uprising.